In this Article

 It’s most helpful to start with the foundational certification in radiography, says Peter Rath, MPA, R.T.
 (R), ARRT, who evaluates continuing education programs at the American Society of Radiologic Technologists.
 “Certification is the primary credential radiologic technologists need to work in most hospitals and imaging centers.”

-Most states require radiology technologists—also known as radiologic technologists, radiographers, and X-ray technicians—to be certified.
+Most states require radiology technologists—also known as radiologic technologists and radiographers—to be certified.
 No matter where you live, though, having an industry-recognized credential can make you eligible for more jobs because employers generally require job candidates to be certified as well.

 Certification may also increase your earning potential.
 What’s more, once you earn basic certification in radiography, you can add other specialties to your repertoire, which can further your professional options.

-Note that national certifying agencies require applicants to have at least an associate degree, which provides education about all types of radiologic imaging procedures.
-If you earn a diploma or certificate in radiography, it will be for only one type of imaging procedure, such as X-rays.
+Note that national certifying agencies require applicants to have at least an associate degree for most certifications, which provides education about all types of radiologic imaging procedures.
+If you earn a diploma or certificate in radiography, it will most likely cover only one type of imaging procedure, such as X-rays.

 Many states offer limited-scope certification for radiology technologists with a certificate or diploma, so check on requirements in the state where you’ll work.
 Some states require applicants to pass a limited-scope certification exam before they can earn their license.